 - Vanilla bean.
 You can certainly substitute pure vanilla extract for the vanilla bean, but if and when possible, use vanilla bean in this Crème Brûlée recipe.
 The cost of vanilla beans has skyrocketed over the past couple of years, but I think they're worth the investment.

 - Nothing special here.
 Just regular granulated sugar.

-Next you will blend the egg yolks with the sugar until it is pale yellow and fully mixed.
-The Whiskware™ Egg Mixer makes this task super easy.
+- Next you will blend the egg yolks with the sugar until they are pale yellow and fully mixed.

-How do you get a perfect caramelized sugar layer on top of Crème Brûlée?
+Get a perfect caramelized sugar layer on top.